 - Paying bills for the estate

-- Paying taxes on the estate
+- Filing the estate tax return

-- Making court appearances for the estate
+- Making probate court appearances to report on the estate

 Who Should Be My Executor?